SSIEK-unimelb/comp30019-proj/GDD.md

 * [Possible Challenges](#possible-challenges)

 ### Introduction
 _Shadow Ascent_ is a first-person dark fantasy stealth game set in an ancient, mysterious, **goblin-infested** tower.
-The player's mission as a fearless adventurer is to carefully sneak past hordes of evil goblins to steal the treasure at the top of the tower.
-They must explore the tower, avoid enemies and navigate through each floor to uncover the secrets hidden within and escape with their treasure.
+The player's mission as a fearless adventurer is to carefully sneak through hordes of evil goblins to steal the treasure at the top of the tower.
+They must explore the tower, take out enemies and navigate through each floor to uncover the secrets hidden within and escape with their treasure.
 The game features simple yet intriguing mechanics, such as picking up and interacting with enemy bodies, to enhance the eerie atmosphere and challenge players.

 > "Arkham City Predator Mode meets the mechanics of Sekiro, meets the atmosphere of Escape the Backrooms, all set in the universe of Lord of the Rings!" - IGN (real quote)

 Players who enjoy stealth-based games, and appreciate a different take on eerie environments without the traditional horror elements will love it!

-The game features unique ragdoll body mechanics, allowing the player to pick up defeated enemies to hide them from other enemies, throw them as an attack, trigger traps and more!
+The game features unique ragdoll body mechanics, allowing the player to pick up defeated enemies to distract other goblins, throw them as an attack, trigger doors and more!

 <p align="center">
   <img src="Images/Characters/ragdoll.gif" width="600">